nupinion/Journocoders/README.md

 We have split out the notes into two folders: `LocalSetup` and `Tutorial`.
 The first is purely to inform you about how to setup the databases and data on a local machine and holds all the data-conversion scripts.
 The latter is to follow the Tutorials as run for the Journocoders workshop.

+The data we will use is the Enron corpus, described <a href="http://www.ahschulz.de/enron-email-data/">here</a>.

 All comments for improvements welcome.